 Thrombophilias are a group of health conditions that increase a patient's chances of developing abnormal blood clots.
 If you have a form of thrombophilia, the professionals at Arizona Associates for Reproductive Health can provide options to help ensure a safe, complication-free pregnancy.
-To learn more about our expertise assisting patients experiencing blood clots during pregnancy, contact our Phoenix, AZ, practice today and schedule your consultation.

 Blood clotting refers to the clumping of proteins that naturally occurs to stop bleeding after a cut or scrape.
 However, when the body makes too much or too little of certain proteins that form blood clots, this can lead to thrombophilia.
 Blood clot disorders can be caused by genetic abnormalities or acquired through another medical condition.
 A relatively common condition, thrombophilias affect about 20 percent of Americans.